Back to work

 The architecture

 locc.it is a React frontend and an Express + MongoDB backend.
-The shape of the security model matters more than the stack: the browser handles the encryption, the server handles storage and the decrypt step, and nothing sensitive is persisted on the server beyond a short, bounded window.
+The shape of the security model matters more than the stack: the browser handles both encryption and decryption, the server only ever holds opaque ciphertext, and nothing sensitive is persisted on the server, ever.

 Life of a secret